Consensys/quorum/raft/doc.md

 To be clear, this is not the same as the "longest valid chain" mechanism from vanilla Ethereum.
 LVC is used to resolve forks in a network that doesn't have and can't have assigned leaders.
 We do have a single leader -- who is the only minter during normal operation -- but forks can be created when leadership changes.
 We mark blocks invalid iff they have the same parent as another block previously in the Raft log.

-## Leadership Change
+## Raft leadership changes and correctness

-The leader can be thought of as a recommendation for who should mint.
-It's important that we never rely on leadership for correctness.
-During a transition it's possible that two nodes are both minting at the same time, and that's fine.
-Raft will serialize their blocks, so one of these competing minters will have the first block accepted by raft, and will take over as minter.
+The leader can be thought of as a recommendation or proxy for who should mint.
+It is generally true that there is only a single minter, but we do not rely on the maximum of one concurrent minter for correctness.

+During a Raft leadership transition it's possible that two nodes are both minting for a short period of time, but that turns out to be fine.
+Raft imposes an ordering on blocks; so if there is a race, the first block that successfully extends the chain will win, and the loser of the race will be ignored (because it will point to a parent block that is no longer the current head of the chain.)
+All nodes apply the raft log in the same order, and will behave identically in the presence of these short-lived "races."

 ## Minting